English Language Arts / Early Childhood Education and Early Childhood Special Education (B.S.)

 A minimum grade of D- is required in all General Education coursework.
 Students are allowed a maximum of two course overlaps.
 Overlaps can be used between Major, Minor and General Education requirements with only 8 credits overlapped between the Major and Minor.

-All General Education requirements, including CRITÌý602 Advanced Critical Analysis and Strategic Thinking and IDISÌý601 Interdisciplinary Seminar, must be taken prior to the capstone.
+All General Education requirements must be taken prior to the capstone.

 COMÌý480Visual Communication4